Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 ### Effect Semantics

-Lowered effect descriptions are the pure language that crosses the purity boundary.
+Lowered effect descriptions are the pure representation that crosses the purity boundary.
 The imperative runtimes that consume them may still remain inside the proof boundary when their contracts are modeled and verified, but they are no longer inside the purity boundary.

 ### Guaranteed Finish Time